qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 Wall-jumping, on the other hand, is a whole new thing – still around for ages, but slightly shorter ones, and there's plenty of games that deliberately don't have it or limit it.
-The addition of a walljump adds entirely new questions:
-What angle do they jump at, and how fast?
+The addition of a walljump adds entirely new questions: what angle do they jump at, and how fast?
 Should it be straight up, usable to climb a wall, or do you need two walls close together to bounce between?
 Or is it nearly horizontal, so you can't gain height with it, only move laterally?
 If you're close enough to a wall to jump, can you slide down it to fall slower?